 A community of interest can be initiated and led by anyone in OPAL.
 If you decide to initiate a new COI, inform the current OPAL Executive Committee Liaison and post the interest on OShare.

 These communities of interest may:

 The COI Liaison to the Executive Committee serves as a communication tool between the COIs and Executive Committee.
 This position is elected biannually on even numbered years but can serve consecutive years.
 The current Liaison is Jessica Crossfield McIntosh (firstname.lastname@example.org).
 The COI Liaison reports to the Executive Committee on issues, goals, and practices addressed by the COIs.

-Below is a OPAL Meeting Template and will make reporting and reading the activities of the various groups easier for all.
+Below is an OPAL Meeting Template that makes reporting and reading the activities of the various groups easier for all.
 Meeting minutes should be drafted as an accessible document and sent to the Liason for posting on the OPAL website.